 The College awards a number of competitive scholarships, often totaling more than $50,000 annually, specifically to students with disabilities.
 Many of these have been funded through the generosity of the community and from bequests by donors with a special interest in supporting the success of persons with disabilities.

-Announcements of these are posted on Financial Aid's scholarship website pages and in their office and are also publicized by DSS and EDC.
+Announcements of these are posted on Financial Aid's scholarship website pages and in their office and are also publicized by DSS.
 Students are encouraged to apply.
-Counselors and advisors are available to assist students with the process.
+DSS Counselor or LD Specialist are available to assist students with the process.

 The chances of receiving a scholarship are increased if students also apply for other applicable scholarships offered by the College.
 The deadline to apply for most of the more than 100 scholarships offered annually is mid-February.
 The DSS office hosts Application Workshops each year during early Winter quarter to help students with the scholarship process.

-Each program works to help students enter De Anza and adjust to the college setting so as to progress and complete their program When they are ready to proceed to the next phase of their lives, which may include additional training, higher education, or employment. each program provides advisement, as appropriate.
+The DSS and other programs in DSPS work to help students with disabilities enter De Anza, adjust to the college setting, and when ready, proceed to the next phase of their lives, which may include additional training, higher education, or employment.
+Each program provides advisement, as appropriate.

 Didn't Find What You Were Looking For?